Kyawswa I of Pinya: King of Pinya (1344–50)

 Kyawswa's the reign name was Pawara Pandita Thihathura Dhamma Yaza but was popularly known as Nga-zi Shin (ငါးစီးရှင်, "Lord of the Five White Elephants").
 The new king quickly consolidated his hold over the core region of Kyaukse and its periphery.
 He was able to buy off his potential rivals by using bribery, flattery and indeed the threat of force.
 He appeased his younger brother Nawrahta by appointing the latter governor of Pinle, his old job.
 He also successfully persuaded Uzana's younger son Gov. Thihapate of Yamethin not to revolt.
 However, his hold over the southernmost vassals was still limited.
 Prome under Pinya-appointed Gov. Saw Yan Naung remained calm but more remote Toungoo was another matter.
 Within the first three years of Kyawswa's accession, two Toungoo rulers were assassinated.
 Kyawswa had to be satisfied with the nominal submission by the usurpers.

 Outside of Toungoo, the kingdom was largely peaceful.
 He successfully reunified Pinya's military corps in the core region.
 An avid horse rider, the king formed elite cavalry and shielded infantry units.
 He not only liked to review military parades but also take part in the military dances of elite shielded units while singing military songs.
 He appointed his second son Kyawswa II his heir-apparent (over the eldest son Uzana who had weak or paralyzed legs).
 The appointment apparently did not go well with his brother Nawrahta, who defected to Sagaing in 1349.
 The king built the Lay-Myet-Hna Pagada in Pinya.
 He also commissioned a study of the state of the Buddhist clergy but the court fearing his wrath left out the corruption of the so-called monks from the report.

 The king died on 12 December 1350.
 According to tradition, he suddenly fell ill, and died in his 9th year of reign.
 He is said to have become a nat (spirit) with the name Nga-zi Shin Nat.
 He is still venerated as one of the Outer Thirty Seven Spirits.

+Poetry

+Kyawswa was also an influential poet during his reign.
+His poem Myinsaing Shwepyi (lit.
+'Golden Kingdom of Myinsaing') is the most well-known poem of the kagyin form today.
+His reign saw the development of the kagyin as a form of martial song and dance during Horse Riding Festivals.
+During his father's reign, Kyawswa became enamoured with the tayagyin poetic form.
+During his reign, he wrote the Myinsaing Shwepyi poem to energise his sons and chose the kagyin form for its nationalistic and militaristic form.
+He would then perform his own poem alongside his swordsmanship.